mialkin/docs/dotnet/identity-managment/authorization.md

 # Authorization

-**Authorization** is the process of determining whether a user has access to a resource.
+An **authorization** is the process of determining whether a user has access to a resource.

 Authorization is orthogonal and independent from authentication.
 However, authorization requires an authentication mechanism.